Q. Do I need to be PONY registered?

 Q. Can I get a late start?

-A. It's rare that our tournaments start before 9:00 am in the morning, particularly on the first day of the tournament.
-Some tournaments we may start early (8am) on the second day if there are a lot of games to be played or if there is a special event going on that night, or the 2nd day of a 3-day tournament when most teams are in hotels (allwoing them to enjoy their evening by ending early).
+A. Some tournaments we may start early (8am) depending on the number of teams entered and the number of rounds per field that day.
+When possible, we try and start at 9am (six rounds of games or less per field).
 Late starts (2nd round games) are generally given to teams traveling about 2 hours so they can commute the first morning - Philadelphia, State College, Washington DC, Baltimore, Sterling, Scranton, Johnstown, Allentown, would be examples.
 Usually local teams and teams traveling 3+ hours play the first rounds.
 We feel as though teams from 3 hours or more should drive in the night before the tournament but we can save teams from 2 hours or so a day in hotels.
 Remember - most times first in equals first out.
 Don't expect to get a late start and get out early!
 While you can request a late start by sending an email, we won't guarantee it as many times we have an overabundance of requests.
-We do not allow a team to request coming in late and playing 3 games straight.
-No team, when possible, is ever scheduled for 3 games straight as it's not only lead to exhaustion depending on the weekend, but it could also hold up our other fields at the complex and case all other teams to run late.
+If it's in regards to blocking hotel rooms, I recommend booking rooms the night before the tournament just in case (be aware of the cancellation policy though).

 Q. Where can I get tournament brackets?

 A. Tournament brackets are posted approximately 1 week in advance of the tournament.
-In the event that a tournament closes early, which is often the case with several of our events, the brackets may be set up farther in advance.
-Brackets are placed on our web page in viewable and printable form, are also e-mailed to the head coach and assistant, and you'll receive a voice message from us.
+In the event that a tournament closes early, which is often the case with our holiday events, the brackets may be set up farther in advance.
+Brackets are placed on our web page in viewable and printable form, and are also mailed to the head coach via snail mail, and also emailed to the coach as an attachment.
 Please check over the brackets for any errors.
 While we look over them several times, we are human and they can almost always be corrected!
 Any changes to the brackets will be made via email and posted on the internet.
 When there are significant changes made due to weather, teams dropping, etc., we will attempt to get you an updated copy when you check in at the tournament.
-When a change affects your team within 48 hours, we also make every effort to let you know by phone/email.

 Q. Will you have a concession stand available?